Easter Parade (film)

-Gene Kelly was originally cast opposite Judy Garland, but he broke his ankle.
-The part was then offered to Fred Astaire, who had retired two years earlier.
-Astaire, who was very eager to work again, consulted Kelly about the offer, and Kelly was happy to support his decision to take the role.
+Gene Kelly was originally cast opposite Garland, but broke his ankle.
+The part was then offered to Astaire, who had retired two years earlier.
+Very eager to work again, Astaire consulted Kelly about the offer, and Kelly supported his decision to take the role.
 Garland and Astaire were a successful team, and Astaire was restored to his status as a top MGM star.

 A critical and commercial success, Easter Parade was the highest-grossing musical film of 1948, and the second-highest grossing MGM musical of the 1940s, after Meet Me in St. Louis.

 Plot

-In 1912, Broadway star Don Hewes buys Easter presents for his sweetheart ("Happy Easter"), getting a boy to part with a plush rabbit by playing all the drums in the toy store ("Drum Crazy").
-He takes the gifts to his dancing partner, Nadine Hale, who has been offered the opportunity to star in a show—solo.
-He tries to persuade her to stay with him ("It Only Happens When I Dance With You") but she has signed a contract.
+In 1912, Broadway star Don Hewes buys Easter presents for his sweetheart and dancing partner, Nadine Hale ("Happy Easter"), getting a boy to part with a plush rabbit by playing all the drums in the toy store ("Drum Crazy").
+He takes the gifts to Nadine, who has been offered the opportunity to star in a show—solo.
+He tries to persuade her to stay with him ("It Only Happens When I Dance with You"), but she has signed a contract.
 Don's best friend, Johnny, arrives.
 Nadine is clearly attracted to Johnny, but he resists her out of respect for Don.